sparshg/map-hackathon/README.md

 # Maps [WIP]

-This branch contains the client side app.
-The uploads gyroscope and accelerometer data to the backend while using navigation.
-The backend updates the database after passing the data through the AI model and shows the potential potholes to other clients.
+This branch contains the client side app which shows nearby potholes.
+It uploads gyroscope and accelerometer data to the backend while using navigation.
+The backend updates the database after passing the data through the AI model and shows the potential potholes to all clients.

 # Other Branches